bgraf/course-name-generator/README.md

 ### Samples

-* inorganic macroeconomics
+* Inorganic macroeconomics
-* introduction to astrochemistry
+* Introduction to astrochemistry
-* linear philosophy for physicians
+* Linear philosophy for physicians
-* perspectives on classic astrostatistics
+* Perspectives on classic astrostatistics
-* introduction to socialist hydromodelling
+* Introduction to socialist hydromodelling
-* safety-critical programming
+* Safety-critical programming
-* planetary analysis II
+* Planetary analysis II
-* the nature of modern programming for engineers I
+* The nature of modern programming for engineers I
-* naval model-derived languages for chemists
+* Naval model-derived languages for chemists
-* popular hydrophilosophy
+* Popular hydrophilosophy
-* linear space-driven sciences
+* Linear space-driven sciences
-* anthropological algebra for educators II
+* Anthropological algebra for educators II
-* introduction to physical telealgebra
+* Introduction to physical telealgebra

 -----------------------